Chaitalykundu/Web-Development/01-HTML/Questions.md

 1. What is textarea tag
 2. Why do we use textarea tag
 3. What is Specification of textarea tag
-4. What are the attributes do we use in textarea tag
+4. What are the attributes we use in textarea tag

 &nbsp;